AsierGarper/ComprenXible-App/README.md

 ## Contact

-If you found this project interesting, check out our GitHub portfolios:
+If you found this project interesting, you can check out our GitHub portfolios:
 - [Mireia][Mireia_git]
 - [Asier][Asier_git]
 - [Enrique][Enrique_git]

-and also contact us via LinkedIn
+and also contact us via LinkedIn:
 - [Mireia][Mireia_link]
 - [Asier][Asier_link]
 - [Enrique][Enrique_link]